• Recipes

 • 2 eggs large

-• 1 tbsp coconut oil melted or olive oil
+• 1 tablespoon coconut oil melted or olive oil

 • ¾ cup almond flour

-• 1 ½ tsp sweetener of choice: erythritol for low carb or coconut sugar for paleo
+• 1 ½ teaspoon sweetener of choice: erythritol for low carb or coconut sugar for paleo

 Instructions